mattrco/anode/README.md

 Anode is a tool for experimenting with different analysis algorithms on metrics and other time series.

-Data analysis often starts with getting to know your data.
+Data analysis starts with getting to know your data.
 The overarching goal of anode is to advance the open-source offerings for metrics analysis by creating a proving ground for different approaches.

 Anode ships with a Graphite input plugin, capable of fetching a named metric from graphite and streaming updates to registered analysis plugins.
 Each analysis plugin then streams its result to output plugins.